-Causes of Nose Bleeds in Cats
+Causes of Nosebleeds in Cats

 Various rodent poisons can also be toxic to cats if they eat them and can cause nose bleeds due to the internal bleeding it creates.
 These causes are typically coagulopathies.

 Some medications, such as antibiotics, chemotherapy drugs, antifungals, and hormones can have side effects that include nose bleeds.

-Issues with a cat's liver can result in nose bleeds due to systemic or vascular causes.
+Issues with a cat's liver can result in nose bleeds due to a lack of clotting factors.

 Renal issues including high blood pressure can result in nose bleeds in cats due to systemic or vascular causes.

-- Viruses: Occasionally some viral infections such as FIV and FeLV can cause nose bleeds in cats.
+Occasionally some viral infections such as FIV and FeLV can cause nose bleeds in cats.